SHIKHER09/.aii/README.md

 To use this system, follow these steps:

-1. Clone the repository.
+1.Clone the repository using git clone.

-2. Install necessary dependencies from requirements.txt.
+2.Install required dependencies from requirements.txt by running pip install -r requirements.txt.

-3. Prepare your data in the expected format.
-4. Run the main script to start receiving personalized recommendations.
+3.Launch the application using Gunicorn with the command gunicorn app:app.

 ## Download